dillonhuff/gpr/README.md

 3. Any number of words, parameter settings and comments
 4. An end of line marker (carriage return)

-G-code emitted by modern CAM tools usually consists mostly of comments and words.
+G-code emitted by modern CAM systems usually consists mostly of comments and words.
 For example the gcode program below has 4 blocks: 1 comment, and three movement commands.

 ```